dansmyers/IntroToCS/Labs/1-Writing_and_Running_Programs.md

 Tips:

 - Use one `print` per line.
 Don't try to cram the entire poem into one statement.
-- You need to match the formatting exactly to pass the test.
-The script will point out the first place where your output differs from the expected output.
+- Look at the formatting carefully and match it exactly.
 - There are no spaces.
 Use only the `\t` character to insert horizontal white space.
 - There are two tabs before `the` and four before `goat-footed`.
 There are two tabs between `balloonMan` and `whistles`.
 - You can print a blank line using an empty print statement: `print()`